IOR Board Elections

 • The role of Chair requires an estimated commitment of a minimum of 25 hrs a month and a willingness to travel within the UK and overseas eg to conferences, presenting papers etc.

-• The IOR Board of Trustees meets 4 times a year for meetings held either on line or once a year as an all day in person Open meeting with Committees.
-The President continues to attend Board meetings as Immediate Past President for two years after their term as President has concluded.
+• The IOR Board of Trustees meets 4 times a year – three shorter online meetings and one full day open meeting with Committees.
+The President is expected to attend and Chair all four meetings and continues to attend Board meetings as Immediate Past President for two years after their term as President has concluded.

 • The President attends the Finance Committee on line meetings usually held quarterly, Chaired by the Treasurer.